Seijiro Matsuoka was born the third of three brothers on January 8, 1894 in Tsukiji, Tokyo.

 Matsuoka was less interested in Buddha statues from Japan than sculptures from other parts of Asia.
 In this room, we exhibit Bodhisattva and Buddha statues of Gandhara (in present-day Pakistan and Afghanistan), where the world's first Buddha statue was made.
 Also on display are sensual statues of Hindu Gods and Goddesses in conjunction with statues from ancient China and the Khmer Empire.

-Cross at the pedestrian crossing of Shirokanedai's intersection.
+Go straight at the pedestrian crossing of Shuto-Kosoku second line.

-You’ll see the building covered with green glass on the left.
+You’ll see the building covered with green glass on your the left.

 You can see the information sign by the path next to the building.